Utcassyxz/DriverUS/README.md

 We designed a modular [LEGO](https://simple.wikipedia.org/wiki/Lego#:~:text=LEGO%20bricks%20are%20colorful%20plastic,building%20toy%20in%20the%20world.) structure mounted atop the RC car to securely house the essential hardware components.
 The LEGO construction was chosen for its adaptability and standardization of parts, allowing us to make iterative adjustments during testing phases.
 This modularity proved critical when fine-tuning the positioning of the camera, gyroscope, and Raspberry Pi, ensuring optimal performance across varied track conditions and lighting environments.

 At the heart of the vehicle lies the [Raspberry Pi 4 Model B](https://www.raspberrypi.com/products/raspberry-pi-4-model-b/specifications/), which served as the central processing unit (CPU).
 It processes data from the camera and gyroscope in real time, running AI models to make instantaneous decisions.
 The Raspberry Pi was selected for its computational power, compact size, and support for advanced machine learning frameworks such as TensorFlow.
+Most of the code is located on the raspberry pi inside a hard drive (SD card) and will be able to

 The vehicle is equipped with a [Raspberry Pi Camera Module v2](https://www.raspberrypi.com/documentation/accessories/camera.html), which provides a live video feed of the track.
 This feed is critical for the AI system to recognize track boundaries, detect obstacles, and make informed navigational decisions.
 The camera was mounted on an adjustable LEGO arm, enabling precise positioning.